 A "D" or "F" grade will not count toward credit in the graduate degree.
 However, a "D" or "F" grade will be counted in computing the GPA.
 Students must achieve a minimum 3.0 cumulative GPA in order to graduate.
-If students are in their final semester and do not have the required GPA, they will be allowed to take additional courses with the approval of the Director of Graduate Programs.
+If students are in their final semester and do not have the required GPA, they will be allowed to rev. FALL 2024 (7/15/24)

+take additional courses with the approval of the Director of Graduate Programs.
 Credits taken in excess of the degree requirement are not eligible for any financial aid.

-Students on academic probation are not eligible for departmental tuition subsidies, program scholarships, TA positions, GA positions, or capstone/thesis/conference awards for the duration of the academic probation period.
-Once the student comes out of academic probation, eligibility to the departmental awards, scholarships, and employment opportunities resume.
+Students on academic probation must meet with the Chair of the Department and/or the Program Director and the Director of Academic Affairs.
+They are not eligible for departmental tuition subsidies, program scholarships, TA positions, GA positions, or capstone/thesis/conference awards for the duration of the academic probation period.
+Once the student comes out of academic probation, eligibility for departmental awards, scholarships, and employment opportunities resumes.